dualinventive/cordova-plugin-windows-webview/README.md

 	- __value__: Value to append to the header (ex. no-cache)}

 	Note: To add multiple values to one header, add a header object with the same name and a different value to the array.

+## cordova.plugins.WindowsWebview.goBack

+Traverses backward once in the navigation stack of the webview if possible.

+	cordova.plugins.WindowsWebview.goBack();

+## cordova.plugins.WindowsWebview.interceptBackButton

+Indicates whether or not the back button press should be intercepted

+	cordova.plugins.WindowsWebview.interceptBackButton(intercept);

+- __intercept__: {boolean} Set this to **true** if you want to listen for the 'backbutton' event.
+Defaults to **false**.

 ## Supported Platforms